flaviostutz/firewall-stutz/README.md

 # firewall-stutz
 IPTables based firewall with various capabilities: NAT in/out, QoS, routing, multi-wan, common attack protection

-If you are willing to use IPTable for firewalling, this project is a good start point.
+If you are willing to use IPTables for firewalling, this project is a good start point.
 I've been using this setup for almost a decade among some clients.

 Now I recomend using PF (Packet Filter) from OpenBSD for regular firewall/router linux boxes, but for multi-wan and QoS the scripts from this repo works beatifully and will be a good use.